This healthy, high-fiber Vegan French Toast is perfect for brunch and weekends! With only 5 ingredients, it’s a simple and special breakfast.

 - 1 cup plant-based milk

-- 1.5 tbsp chia seeds ground if preferred
+- 1.5 tablespoon chia seeds ground if preferred

-- 1 tsp cinnamon plus extra for sprinkling
+- 1 teaspoon cinnamon plus extra for sprinkling

 - Mix the milk, chia seeds, vanilla extract, and cinnamon in a wide and shallow bowl.
 Place the bowl in the fridge for 10 minutes so the chia seeds thicken.